swilgosz/hanamimastery/data/episodes/12-authorization-with-jwt.md

 source: https://github.com/hanamimastery/episodes/tree/main/012
 ---

 I have this simple Hanami API application allowing me to list some draft articles and published ones, under separate endpoints.
-However, none of those endpoints is authorized, which means that anybody can access all my resources at any point in time!
+However, **none of those endpoints is authorized**, which means that anybody can access all my resources at any point in time!

-I'd like to have all my requests authorized by default, according to the [secure by default](https://en.wikipedia.org/wiki/Secure_by_default) principle, and for that, I'll want to go with the JSON Web Token authorization.
+I'd like to have all my requests authorized by default, according to the [secure by default](https://en.wikipedia.org/wiki/Secure_by_default) principle, and for that, I'll want to go with the *JSON Web Token authorization*.

 In this episode of Hanami Mastery, I'll show you how to implement the [JWT authorization mechanism](https://jwt.io/introduction) and a simple access check to verify the rights to access the given resource.

-### Authorization levels
+## Authorization levels

 In web API there are usually at least two levels of authorization.
 First is the application level, when we register the client application in our system and give it particular access, such as user session management or a registration.

 Then the other level of accessibility is when a user gets logged in and tries to access available resources.

-A nice example is a GitHub OAuth applications setup when you can register an application that can connect with GitHub API, and only when you use it to log in the user, you get access to more resources like your own private repositories for example.
+A nice example is a [GitHub OAuth applications setup](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) when you can register an application that can connect with GitHub API, and only when you use it to log in the user, you get access to more resources like your own private repositories for example.

 ![Oauth application registration in Github](/images/episodes/12/oauth-applications-registration.png)